Documentation

 Attribute Expected Type Description

-name String Unique within a single blueprints.yaml file.
+name String Unique within a single blueprints.json file.

 params Dict(String, AcceptedTypes) A collection of input names mapped to input types of attributes required to be defined by service expectations that invoke it.